socketry/utopia/context/middleware.md

 pages/index.zh.xnode
 ~~~

-You can also access the current locale in the view via {ruby Utopia::Content::Node::Context#localization}.
+You can access the selected locale in a view using `localization.locale`.
+Controllers can inspect the request preferences using `request.localization`.

 ## Controller